-In collaboration with HASTE (Hub for Action on School Transportation Emissions), two mornings in June were spent working with about 60 grade 5 students in New Westminster to identify safe routes to school.
+In collaboration with HASTE (Hub for Action on School Transportation Emissions), two mornings in June were spent working with approximately 60 grade 5 students in New Westminster to identify safe routes to school.

 The community of Queensborough is a small suburban neighbourhood on the Burrard Peninsula.
 Eager to make improvements to the public realm and clearly identify the safest routes for children while travelling to and from school, HASTE has engaged the students in talking and learning about active modes of transportation, with an initial focus on cycling.
 In fact, the school has recently ordered more bicycle racks to accommodate the increase in the number of students biking to school over the last few weeks.